abishekpadaki/airbnb_insights/README.md

 - Lightgbm
 - Jupyter Notebook or any Python Notebook application

-You can install all dependencies above by running `pip3 install -r requirements.txt` Make sure you have pip installed to do this.
+You can install all dependencies above by running `pip3 install -r Code/requirements.txt` Make sure you have pip installed to do this.

 # Part 1 - Airbnb Scraper